 Drafted in the seventh round, 129th overall, in the 1988 NHL Entry Draft by the Quebec Nordiques, Kamensky debuted during the 1991/92 season.
 Kamensky scored 501 points (200G, 301A) in 637 games, as well as 60 points (25G, 35A) in 65 playoff games, for the Quebec Nordiques and Colorado Avalanche (1991/92-1998/99), New York Rangers (1999/00-2000/01), Dallas Stars (part of 2001/02), and New Jersey Devils (part of 2001/02).

 Kamensky won the Stanley Cup in 1996 with the Colorado Avalanche.
-He played in one All-Star Game, representing Colorado in 1998.
+He played in one All-Star Game, representing Colorado in 1998, and played for the Soviet Union in the Rendez-vous ‘87.
 Internationally, he represented Russia, winning Bronze at the 1985 World Juniors and 1991 World Championships with the Soviet Union; second place with the Soviet Union at the 1987 Canada Cup; Silver at the 1987 World Championships with the Soviet Union and the 1998 Nagano Olympics; and Gold at the 1986 World Juniors, the 1986, 1989, and 1990 World Championships, and the 1988 Calgary Olympics.

 I have decided to include the linemates of both Peter Forsberg and Joe Sakic with the 1996 Avalanche on this list, as they have credentials.
 Kamensky played on the line with Forsberg during their shared time with the organization, and became a Triple Gold Club member with his Stanley Cup win in 1996.
 His finest years were no doubt with the Nordiques and Avalanche franchise, with 414 points in 460 games, an 82-game pace of 74 points.
 He scored some of the most memorable goals in the Avalanche’s history, including the first after their relocation in 1995, and a goal during the 1996/97 season taking a pass and spinning through midair as he scored, subsequently appearing in the opening FMV for EA Sports’ NHL 98.
 His production tapered off after he left Colorado in 1999, but his 1980s and 1990s were filled with achievement in both the International and NHL games, and he deserves to be inducted for that.